-From game feature perspective, it is always interesting to follow how new type of games keep on evolving and whether they can influence and disrupt the overall market.
-Rules of Survival and Knives Out were clearly launched in a hurry to gain the first-mover advantage and at current state are obviously still trying to figure out where to go from here.
+From a game feature perspective, it is always interesting to follow how new types of games keep on evolving and whether they can influence and disrupt the overall market.
+Rules of Survival and Knives Out were clearly launched in a hurry to gain the first-mover advantage and at the current state are obviously still trying to figure out where to go from here.

 Taking the Smart Way for Creating Content